-- That the respondent refrain from assault, harassment, or menacing petitioner and/or the children or committing any other family offense against them. - That the respondent stay away from the petitioner, the child and any specific location such as the home, business or children's school. - That the respondent be excluded from the parties' home.
+- That the respondent refrain from assault, harassment, or menacing petitioner and/or the children or committing any other family offense against them. - That the respondent stay away from the petitioner, the child and any specific location such as the home, business or children's school.

+- That the respondent be excluded from the parties' home.
 Exclusion should only be requested when the respondent and the petitioner live together.
-In order to obtain such relief, the court must find that there is physical violence in the household, the use of a weapon by the respondent or some other circumstances that indicate immediate danger to the petitioner or the children.
+In order to obtain such relief, the court must find that there is physical violence in the household, the use of a weapon by the respondent or some other circumstances that indicate immediate danger to the petitioner or the children. - That the court order the Respondent to not interfere with the care and custody of the children.

-- That the court issue the petitioner a Temporary Order of Custody.
-If the court includes in the TOP a provision awarding the petitioner temporary custody, it will last throughout the family offense case and may last for the duration of the final Order of Protection (up to five years).
-A permanent order of custody cannot be achieved through a family offense case.
-For that the petitioner will have to file a separate custody petition. - That the court order the Respondent to not interfere with the care and custody of the children.
 If the petitioner and the respondent are not married and the respondent father's paternity has not been legally established, the petitioner does not need to ask for a temporary order of custody.
 In such a case, there is no presumption that the respondent is the legal father, thus the petitioner is presumed to have custody.
 Paternity is established if the courts have made a determination that the respondent is the father of the children.
 Paternity may have been established at birth or may be established because the father is paying child support.
-If paternity has been established, whether or not the petitioner and the respondent are married, the petitioner may want to ask for an order of temporary custody. - That the court award the petitioner a Temporary Order of Child Support "in an amount sufficient to meet the needs of the child."
+If paternity has been established, whether or not the petitioner and the respondent are married, the petitioner may want to ask for an order of temporary custody. - That the respondent not telephone, e-mail, or otherwise contact the petitioner. - That the respondent shall refrain from intentionally injuring or killing, without justification, any companion animal the respondent knows to be owned, possessed, leased, kept or held by the petitioner or a minor child residing in the household.
+(Family Court Act § 842) - That the respondent may not use or threaten to use a firearm unlawfully against the Petitioner and/ or the children, that any such existing license possessed by the Respondent should be suspended, that the Respondent should be ineligible for such a license in the future, and that any firearms in the Respondent's possession should be immediately surrendered (Family Court Act § 841-a(1)(b)). - Non-dissemination provision (see next section regarding cyber sexual abuse victims). - That the court issue the petitioner a Temporary Order of Custody.
+If the court includes in the TOP a provision awarding the petitioner temporary custody, it will last throughout the family offense case and may last for the duration of the final Order of Protection (up to five years).
+A permanent order of custody cannot be achieved through a family offense case.
+For that the petitioner will have to file a separate custody petition.
+Note that this relief is only rarely granted in a Temporary Order of Protection. - That the court award the petitioner a Temporary Order of Child Support "in an amount sufficient to meet the needs of the child."
 The petitioner is not required to make a showing of emergency or immediate need.
 (See Family Court Act §842).
 This should only be requested in cases where the petitioner has no means of support and will not be getting any support soon.
 For example, the petitioner should not be on public assistance or receiving child support payments.
-Note that this relief is only rarely granted in a Temporary Order of Protection. - That the respondent not telephone, e-mail, or otherwise contact the petitioner. - That the respondent shall refrain from intentionally injuring or killing, without justification, any companion animal the respondent knows to be owned, possessed, leased, kept or held by the petitioner or a minor child residing in the household.
-(Family Court Act § 842) - Non-dissemination provision (see next section regarding cyber sexual abuse victims) - That the respondent observe such other conditions as necessary to further the purposes of protection.
+Note that this relief is only rarely granted in a Temporary Order of Protection. - That the respondent observe such other conditions as necessary to further the purposes of protection.